Skip to main content

 Warning: it is not recommended changing an existing VM's firmware type from BIOS to UEFI.

-1. Shutdown the VM if it is not already shutdown.
+1. Shutdown the VM if it is not already shut down.

 2. Go to the Advanced tab of the VM and click the Secure boot toggle to enable Secure Boot.